Home / Policy Engagement / Video DiscussionsPage 47

 The spread of COVID-19 and the ensuing global lock-down as governments try to slow the spread of the corona virus has tested individuals and institutions around the world.
 Since March of 2020, the ACG has stepped up its digital programming by hosting webinars and video discussions which bring together policy makers and thought leaders from both sides of the Atlantic to discuss some of the key issues shaping transatlantic relations in an unprecedented time.
 In addition to organizing events on its own, the ACG has also partnered with other organizations such as 1014 and Atlantik-Brücke to launch new series designed to reach beyond the ACG community.

 Each week, the ACG hosts a discussion with a journalist based in Germany on the topics making the headlines and shaping political discourse in Berlin.
-On July 12, Dr. Steven Sokol spoke with Luisa Beck, European Reporter for the Washington Post’s Berlin Bureau.
+On July 26, ACG President Dr. Steve Sokol spoke with Matthew Karnitschnig, Chief European Correspondent for Politico, on the latest developments in the upcoming German election.